andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-15-gelfands-algebra-aside-1-proofs.md

 $$ = ab - a - b + 1 = $$

 Does that look a little like a kind-of-polynomial?
-(I.e. like $x^2 - 2x + 1$ - I was happy to have go to this point without reference to [Durham](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions)).
+(I.e. like $x^2 - 2x + 1$ - I was happy to have a go to this point without reference to [Durham](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions)).
 Let's try it and see.
-If it was, then we could do some nice factorisation on it, but with $a$ as our first $x$ and $b$ as our second.
+If it is, then we could do some nice factorisation on it, but with $a$ as our first $x$ and $b$ as our second.
 That gives us this

 $$ = (a - 1)(b - 1) $$